Coronavirus: Which countries have travel bans? - KRDO

 Denmark

-A border closure will be in effect in Denmark from March 14 until April 13.
+A border closure is in effect in Denmark until April 13.
 Danish citizens and those transporting goods will still be able to enter the country.

 Prime Minister Mette Frederiksen announced the measures, saying: “We are in uncharted territory.
 We are doing something we’ve not done before.’
 Adding ‘I’m sure we’ll get through this together.”